Configure custom domains

 Troubleshooting

-The validation of your domain generally takes under 5 minutes.
-Note that it could take up to 4 hours, especially if it was incorrectly set up at first.
+The validation of your domain generally takes under five minutes.
+In exceptional cases, it may take up to four hours.

-Some DNS providers automatically set CAA records which might trigger a caa_error on our side if they are not correctly configured.
-If you are facing a caa_error try to add the following additional CAA records to allow our certifications authorities to generate TLS certificates automatically.
+Some DNS providers automatically set CAA records which might prevent us from emitting a certificate for you if they are not correctly configured.
+If your CNAME record is correct but your certificate is not emitted, try to add the following additional CAA records to allow our certifications authorities to generate TLS certificates automatically.

 NameTypeValue